Chris Brown Lambo Crash Shocking Reaction: Is Brown Finally Maturing?

 A photo posted by 1 YOU ❤️ 2 HATE (@chrisbrownofficial) on

 First, it should be noted that Brown was not driving his Lambo when it was crashed.
-TMZ took photos of the crash and showed them to Chris before he even got a chance to learn it had happened, and, according to them, he was absolutely furious.
+TMZ took photos of the crash and showed them to Chris before he even got a chance to learn it had happened, and according to them, he was absolutely furious.
 He told them one of his friends had borrowed the Lambo to take it out for a spin.
 He would not reveal the name of the friend, who Brown says does not have anywhere near the money to reimburse him, but he told the press he knows exactly who it was and was going to give them some hell.

 One might expect Chris Brown to lash out at the press or attempt some petty revenge after learning his prize Lambo had been utterly destroyed; it would not go against his character in the least.
 Brown has gained a reputation among the media as being the epitome of a loose cannon, always trying to stir the pot and create controversy, presumably to try and attract free publicity.